 Posting Images

-To access this facility from an application, use the access point http://your-blog-url/twitter-image-host.
+To access this facility from an application, use the access point displayed on the Twitter Image Host options page under “Settings”.

 The API is more-or-less the same as that of TweetPic, img.ly, etc.

-To post from Tweetie 2 for iPhone, visit Tweetie’s settings, and within Services, Image Service, select ‘Custom’, then
+To post from Twitter (Tweetie 2) for iPhone, visit Twitter/Tweetie’s settings, and within Services, Image Service, select ‘Custom’, then enter the API URL as listed on the options page.

 Making the URL even shorter